Cambridge, Corpus Christi College, Parker Library, MS 20

 Request Info

-Produced in London, the dazzling Corpus Apocalypse is the most copiously illustrated of fourteenth-century English Apocalypses.
-The slim volume of just seventy-two leaves is densely packed with 121 narrative illuminations, all of exquisite draughtsmanship and richly elaborated with tooled gold and silver.
-Of the many splendid examples in the genre of the illuminated Apocalypse, this one is unique for its inclusion of an English Coronation Order that might have been used in the coronation of Edward II in 1308 or Edward III in 1327, although on stylistic grounds the manuscript may be better dated to the 1340s.
-The patron was a Lord of Cobham and as such inherited a role to play in the coronation ceremony, an honor that is richly commemorated in this personalized Apocalypse.
+Produced in London, the dazzling Corpus Apocalypse is one of the most copiously illustrated fourteenth-century English Apocalypses.
+The slim volume of just seventy-two leaves is densely packed with 121 narrative illustrations, all of exquisite draughtsmanship and richly elaborated with tooled gold and silver.
+Of the many splendid examples in the genre of the illuminated Apocalypse, this one is unique for its inclusion of an English Coronation Order.
+This might reflect the coronation of Edward III in 1327, but the manuscript is dated on stylistic grounds to the 1330s or 1340s.

 Vibrant Visual Storytelling